freeverseio/laos/README.md

 ### [Bridge](./bridge/)

 The Bridge module acts as the communication layer between the Ownership Chain and Evolution Chain, allowing for seamless data exchange and functionality integration.

+# Contributing
+Contributions to the LAOS Ownership Parachain project are welcome.